janosgyerik/homepage/_posts/2013-08-18-released-computer-quiz-on-android.markdown

 At the same time I also upgraded the <a href="https://play.google.com/store/apps/details?id=com.manyquiz.programming.lite">Programming Quiz</a>.
 Both apps have exactly the same features, but different database of questions, with some inevitable overlap.
 The questions in the <a href="https://play.google.com/store/apps/details?id=com.manyquiz.programming.lite">Programming Quiz</a> are designed specifically for professional and aspiring programmers, while the <a href="https://play.google.com/store/apps/details?id=com.manyquiz.computers.lite">Computer Quiz</a> can be interesting for casual computer fans too.

-<span style="font-size: 1rem; line-height: 1.714285714;">If you like these apps, please remember to rate, +1, tweet, or review them, and spread the word.
-Thank you!</span>
+If you like these apps, please remember to rate, +1, tweet, or review them, and spread the word.
+Thank you!

 You can report problems and feature requests on this page: <a href="https://www.google.com/url?q=https://github.com/janosgyerik/manyquiz/issues&amp;sa=D&amp;usg=AFQjCNHWyBeTkhIy7jmgX16-5-dp5FLl_w" target="_blank">https://github.com/janosgyerik/manyquiz/issues</a>